DragonSenses/Algorithms/LeetCode/21-merge-two-sorted-lists/problem.md

   Each merge step makes one recursive call, and the recursion depth equals the total number of nodes processed.
 - **No Extra Data Structures**:
   Aside from the call stack, no additional memory is allocated; nodes are reused and pointers are rewired.

+# Iterative Approach

+The iterative method removes recursion entirely and instead builds the merged list step‑by‑step using pointer manipulation.

+The main idea is to maintain a pointer towards the tail of the merged list so far after each iteration.
+We also need a sentinel node to help with edge cases.

+This approach is clean, deterministic, and avoids the call‑stack overhead of recursion.